ericqu/LinearRegression.jl/README.md

 LinearRegression now supports analytical weights; GLM supports frequency weights.

 Both LinearRegression and GLM rely on StatsModels.jl for the model's description (@formula); hence it is easy to move between the two packages.
-Similarly, categorical variables are defined in the same way facilitating moving from one to the other when needed.
+Similarly, contrasts and categorical variables are defined in the same way facilitating moving from one to the other when needed.

 LinearRegression relies on the Sweep operator to estimate the coefficients, and GLM depends on Cholesky and QR factorizations.

 The Akaike information criterion (AIC) is calculated with the formula relevant only for Linear Regression hence enabling comparison between linear regressions (AIC=n log(SSE / n) + 2p; where SSE is the Sum of Squared Errors and p is the number of predictors).
 On the other hand, the AIC calculated with GLM is more general (based on log-likelihood), enabling comparison between a broader range of models.

-Linear Regression provide access to some robust covariance estimators (for Heteroscedasticity: White, HC0, HC1, HC2 and HC3 and for HAC: Newey-West)
+LinearRegression package provides access to some robust covariance estimators (for Heteroscedasticity: White, HC0, HC1, HC2 and HC3 and for HAC: Newey-West)

 # List of Statistics
 ## List of Statistics calculated about the linear regression model: